VoicenterTeam/opensips-react-native/README.md

 This library is a wrapper over the opensips-js implementation.
 It provides a React Native composable for reactive work with opensips-js functionality.
-Wrap your top level component in `ReactSipProvider`, call `redeclareGlobals` to declare global variables for webrtc and then use `ReactSipContext` in the child components to use reactive opensips-js functionality.
+Wrap your top level component in `ReactSipProvider`, call `redeclareGlobals` to declare global variables for webrtc and then use `useReactSip` hook in the child components to use reactive opensips-js functionality.

 ## Andoid Configuration